Archaeology

 For example, we can open the CMS from a macOS code signature, and see attributes such as the (self-declared) Signing Time: ASN.1 view of code signature CMS

 On the right, the info pane shows details about the selected item, using ASN.1 terminology.
 The Offset shows where this item was found within the containing file (or the containing chunk of data).
 The Length is given as two numbers: the first is the size of the ASN.1 tag and length header, and the second is the size of the value.
-(If you copy or export the data, only the value part will be extracted.)
+(Note that if you show the value info — or if you copy or export the data — only the value part is operated upon.)

 Often, an ASN.1 item will contain another chunk of data in another format, and you can use Archaeology to decode that.